 If you are one of those businesses looking to follow the iOS app development, then you have a critical decision to make.
 That is of choosing the right tech stack for your product.
 What are you gonna go for?
 If it is the native development instead of cross-platform, then which language will you use?
-The good ole Objective-C or Swift?
+The good ole Objective-C or Swift programming language?

-Let’s take a look at the pros and cons of using Swift iOS development language.
+Let’s take a look at the pros and cons of using Swift programming language.

 What must you know about the language?
 What are the risks that accompany Swift?
 To proceed with advantages/disadvantages discussion, let’s first start with its background and history.